interplaynetary/free-association/docs/concepts/the-problem.md

 ## The Speed and Scale Challenge

-Modern challenges require coordination that is:
+Modern challenges benefit from coordination that is:

 ### Fast
 Climate events, humanitarian crises, and systemic risks evolve on days-to-weeks timescales.
 Traditional coordination operates on months-to-years timescales.